 Target Oxbridge scheme 🔗 🌟 This free programme aims to help students with Black African and Caribbean heritage increase their chances of being offered a place at Oxford or Cambridge.
 The programme includes a tailored series of critical theory discussions; one-to-one mentoring; structured interview preparation sessions; and visits to both universities.

-Click Cambridge: Year 10 students 🔗 A new online programme for 2020/21 run by a group of Cambridge colleges, which aims to equip students with the information and skills needed to apply to selective universities.
+Click Cambridge: Year 10 students 🔗 A new online programme run by a group of Cambridge colleges, which aims to equip students with the information and skills needed to apply to selective universities.
 Each month, there will be a webinar on a different topic, addressing various aspects of university applications and the student experience.

 Generating Genius: Uni Genius 🔗 🌟 An initiative aimed at Year 12 STEM (Science Technology, Engineering, and Maths) students from Black African or Caribbean backgrounds.
 The programme provides STEM-specific skills workshops, mentoring, careers and university advice, and work experience opportunities.